Jump to topic

-Treatment to fix a broken tooth will depend on the size and location of the crack or break.
-Here are the six most common dental procedures used to repair a broken tooth:
+Treatment for a broken tooth will depend on the size and location of the crack or break.

 If the tooth’s crack extends below the gum line, the tooth cannot be saved and will need to be extracted (removed).